Christmas Bird Count

 Comfortable shoes or boots

 If you live within the Eastside Audubon CBC count circle, you can count birds at home for the CBC.

 Here's what you do:

-- Before 5 p.m. on December 17, email your results to Sharon Aagaard or leave her a voicemail with your results.
+Before 5 p.m. on December 15, email your results to Sharon Aagaard with your results.

 Christmas Bird Count Dinner